canada-ca/blog-dto/_posts/2020-07-30-design-research-during-pandemic.md

 We reserved moderated testing for when we needed specialized audiences like business owners, students, or [people using assistive technologies](https://blog.canada.ca/2020/06/05/designing-for-accessibility.html).
 Using a moderator gave us time to schedule the testing over several days while we worked on complex prototypes.
 This provided more flexibility to ask follow-up questions.
 When we saw interesting behaviours, we could probe for more details.
 This let us get the most out of the sessions.

 A moderator can encourage participants to continue on a task where they may have otherwise given up in an unmoderated test.

+In this moderated testing video, a participant is being reassured that selecting an option will not reveal any personal banking information.

 {::nomarkdown}